A preorder on the set of links with applications to symmetric unions: Introduction

 \subsection{Acknowledgments}

-This study was supported in part by JSPS KAKENHI Grant Numbers JP19K03505 and JP23K12974.
+This study was supported in part by JSPS KAKENHI Grant Numbers JP19K03505, JP23K12974, and JP24H00686.
 The first and second authors were supported by Soka University International Collaborative Research Grant.
+The authors are grateful to the anonymous referee for crucial comments improving the manuscript.